mrspeaker/never_no_never/README.md

 * progression
   * floppies per day
   * store progress/stats/unlocks
-  * on died, show progress hp
-  * on died, showed unlocks
-  * on died, "surived for" time.
   * stats on splash
   * reset unlocks for testing
 * add a tower-defense module